 Researchers from the Shinhan University in Uijeongbu and National Cancer Center in Goyang, Korea did a meta-analysis of 3 observational studies, 20 case-control studies, and 11 population-based studies, involving a total of 7,725 thyroid cancer patients and 3,113,679 participants without thyroid cancer, obtained through literature search in Pubmed and Embase databases and found that unlike most of the other types of cancer, alcohol intake decreased the risk of thyroid cancer.
 (Seung-Hee Hong et al, Cancer Res Treat.
 2017)

-Different observational studies and meta-analyses indicate that following a diet containing foods such as fruits, vegetables, milk and dairy products, seafood and moderate amounts of genistein may be beneficial in reducing the risk and may possibly even alleviate the symptoms and support treatment of thyroid cancer.
-However, relatively low and extremely high intake of iodine, intake of starchy and sugary foods high in glycemic index and foods that cause obesity such as red and processed meat as part of the diet, may elevate the risk of thyroid cancer.
-Taking the right foods and staying physically active is essential when it comes to cancer care and prevention.
+Different observational studies and meta-analyses indicate that following a diet/nutrition plan containing natural foods such as fruits, vegetables, milk and dairy products, seafood and moderate amounts of genistein may be beneficial in reducing the risk and may possibly even alleviate the symptoms and support treatment of thyroid cancer.
+Also avoid relatively low and extremely high intake of iodine, intake of starchy and sugary foods high in glycemic index and foods that may cause obesity such as red and processed meat as part of the diet/nutrition plan, as it increases the risk of thyroid cancer.
+Taking the right nutrition (from natural foods and supplements) and staying physically active is essential when it comes to thyroid cancer care (with or without treatment) and prevention.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.